wustlcse/FAQ/docs/index.md

 <span class="tag-links">[#computer](#computer) [#get_help](#get_help) [#graduate](#graduate) [#undergraduate](#undergraduate)</span>
 <br><span class="discussion-link "><a href="https://github.com//wustlcse/FAQ/discussions/127">Discussions View</a></span>

 ---
-<h2 class="anchored" id="id-like-to-help-out-with-grading-and-earn-some-money--how-do-i-do-that">I'd like to help out with grading and earn some money.
-How do I do that?</h2>
-<a id=16></a> Some of our courses would like your help with grading exams and other work, even if you are not currently a TA for a particular course needing your help.
-When the TA draft is published, we ask if you would like to be part of EGRT, the Emergency Grading Response Team.

-**If you are hired to be a TA for any course**, then we can also use your help with EGRT.
-We solicit your help as-needed by an email asking for your help on a particular day at a particular time.
-You don't need to have taken the class in most cases.
-You are given a grading rubric and surrounded by people who can help answer any questions you have.
- We try to recruit as many TAs for grading as needed to keep the grading session to two hours.
-In this way we don't impose too much on your time.
- We can't hire you for EGRT unless you are otherwise employed as a TA.
-The pay is the standard TA pay, currently $10 an hour.

-<span class="tag-links">[#get_involved](#get_involved) [#graduate](#graduate) [#jobs](#jobs) [#needs_review](#needs_review) [#student_life](#student_life) [#teaching_assistant](#teaching_assistant) [#undergraduate](#undergraduate)</span>
-<br><span class="discussion-link "><a href="https://github.com//wustlcse/FAQ/discussions/16">Discussions View</a></span>

----
 <h2 class="anchored" id="im-having-trouble-with-my-computer--where-can-i-get-help">I'm having trouble with my computer.
 Where can I get help?</h2>